devyboy/auth-app/README.md

    `react-native run-android`
 ### Keep in mind that you need to start the Android emulator manually if you want to run the application.
 It doesn't start automatically like for Mac.

+#### Alternatively:

+If you have a physical Android device you would rather use instead of a virtual one, you can run the app on that instead.
+Just plug it in via USB and enable USB Debugging in your device settings.
+Now when you run `react-native run-android` it should start on your device.
+Remember to close the emulator if you do this or else it would prioritize that over the physical device.